sst/guide/_chapters/create-containers.md

 comments_id: create-containers/62
 ---

 Currently, our app has a single component that renders our content.
 For creating our note taking app, we need to create a few different pages to load/edit/create notes.
 Before we can do that we will put the outer "chrome" (or UI) of our app inside a component and render all the top level components inside them.
-We are calling these top level components that represent the various pages, containers.
+We are calling the top level components that represent the various pages, containers.

 ### Add a Navbar